afbrown1216/TeamManagementGenerator/README.md

 ## Description

 A node CLI application that takes in user input to dynamically generate an employee summary html page.
+Check it out here [here]( https://afbrown1216.github.io/TeamManagementGenerator/)

 ## Installation